alec-z/charter/stf_charter.md

 representative basis.

-Decisions by vote shall be based on a majority vote, provided that at least sixty percent (60%)
+Decisions by vote shall be based on a majority vote, provided that at least more than sixty percent (60%)

 of the Governing Board, Steering Committee, Outreach Committee or other committee